The Essential Guide to Evidence-Based Practice

 NB.
 Please note this is a living, continually updated document.
 As a result it changes and is added to frequently as new research and practice-based evidence become available.
 If there is anything missing or needs correcting please do let us know.

-Essentially evidence-based practice is about improving our decision-making by using clear, well-researched andevidencedjustifications for why we do things in certain ways, with the ultimate goal of delivering continual improvements, learning and excellence in our organisation or business.
-In short, it is about developing and fostering best practice and thinking by looking at and critically considering the real evidence about the issue.
+Essentially evidence-based practice is about improving our decision-making by using clear, well-researched and evidenced justifications for why we do things in certain ways, with the ultimate goal of delivering continual improvements/innovations, learning and excellence in our organisation or business.
+In short, it is about developing and fostering best practice and thinking by looking at and critically considering the real evidence and data about an issue rather than just using personal subjective opinions or gut feel.

 Probably the most avid users of EBP are the health care and aviation industries.
 Evidence-based practice has revolutionised the way health care is undertaken in many countries around the world and has improved health care outcomes and impact for patients as a direct result.